 Not only is there the annoyance of needing multiple additional tools to get your desk up, but there is a high rate of failure at installation due to user error or missing parts.

 Many good quality desks can be assembled in under half an hour by a single person.
-Keep in mind though that the desks are assembled upside down and may be too heavy for one person to put upright.

 A high-quality adjustable desk does not come cheap but skimping on quality may end up costing you more in the end with limited warranties and low-grade parts